trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 > We use our intellect not to solve practical problems, but to outwit each other.

-> Animal altruism is a myth; even in the most spectacular cases of selflessness, it turns out that animals are serving the selfish interests of their own genes.
+> Animal altruism is a myth; even in the most spectacular cases of selflessness, it turns out that animals are serving the selfish interests of their genes.

 ### The Rediscovery of the Individual